The Omaha Native Indian Tribe

 Urban Indian Experiences

 Once tribes across the country were forcibly removed onto reservations, the U.S. government implemented several policies that attempted to assimilate Native Americans into white U.S. culture.
 Boarding schools, like the Carlisle School in Pennsylvania and the Genoa Indian School in Genoa, Nebraska, were created.
-By the mid- twentieth century, Native Americans were encouraged to leave their reservation for a larger city through the Voluntary Relocation Program in 1952.
+By the mid-20th century, Native Americans were encouraged to leave their reservation for a larger city through the Voluntary Relocation Program in 1952.
 With this program, many people from the Omaha tribe moved from Macy to the city of Omaha.

 The relocation program was responsible for the movement of more than 30,000 Native Americans all around the country.
 Those who moved became known as urban Indians.
 Many people partook in the program because of the incentives it promised.
-The U.S. government was supposed to provide a house for a family unit and eighty dollars a week for four weeks.
+The U.S. government was supposed to provide a house for a family unit and $80 a week for four weeks.
 Despite these benefits, many urban Indians struggled with the assimilation process, felt homesick and, ultimately, moved back to their reservations.

-Being uprooted so often made it difficult for many Native Americans to build community in cities.
-However, many still tried to bring people together by creating centers and organizations for urban Indians.
+Being uprooted so often made it difficult for many Native Americans to build communities in cities.
+However, many still try to bring people together by creating centers and organizations for urban Indians.
 In 1987, students at the University of Nebraska at Omaha revived American Indians United to build relationships among Native students and to teach young Natives to be proud of their heritage.
 (Courtesy of Archives & Special Collections, Criss Library, University of Nebraska at Omaha.
 The Gateway Newspaper Archive)

 "What I liked about MIHV is mainly learning about the past of my surroundings.
 Now, I don’t just see normal streets and old buildings, but a historic community growing with success."